factoryfx/factoryfx/docu/src/main/java/de/factoryfx/docu/restserver/usecase.md

-# Http Server usig jetty and jersey
+# Http Server using jetty and jersey
 A simple Jetty with a jetty resource.

 The Jetty Server is optimised to not kill connection for restart/factory updates.